Modeling the Influence of Environment and Intervention on Cholera in Haiti: Results

 We looked at changing the number of people vaccinated and the timing of vaccination to see if there is some optimal schedule that can be applied.

-\subsubsection{Changing the number of people vaccinated.}
+\subsubsection{Changing the Number of People Vaccinated}

 The first experiment was to change the number of people vaccinated.
-We completed, in the model, all vaccinations within a 5 week period.
-The second round of vaccination was assumed to begin on epidemiological week 80 and the immune response was assumed to begin a week later on week 81 with a $75\%$ efficacy.
+We completed, in the model, all vaccinations within a five-week period.
+The second round of vaccination was assumed to begin in epidemiological Week 80, and the immune response was assumed to begin a week later in Week 81, with a $70\%$ efficacy.
 This was to approximately match the timing of the initiation of the actual vaccination second dose.
-In Artibonite we varied the number vaccinated from 0 to 65,000 and in Ouest we varied the number vaccinated from 0 to 450,000.
-The results are illustrated in Figures \ref{Figure:12}, and \ref{Figure:13}.
-Numbers vaccinated are shone on the x-axis and percent decrease in cases on the y-axis.
-We show the percent decrease of cases at weeks 100, 125, and 150 of the epidemic.
-These correspond to 20, 45, and 70 weeks after the second dose of vaccine was administered.
+We varied the numbers vaccinated from $0\%$ to $100\%$ coverage of the non-symptomatic core group (susceptible, asymptomatic and recovered asymptomatic), in Artibonite and Ouest.
+The results are illustrated in Figures \ref{Fig11} and \ref{Fig12}.
+Percent coverage of the vaccinated is shown on the x-axis and percent decrease in cases on the y-axis.
+We show the percent decrease of cases at Weeks $100$, $125$ and $150$ of the epidemic.
+These correspond to $20$, $45$ and $70$ weeks after beginning administration of the second dose of the vaccine in the $80{th}$ week.

-In both departments the percent decrease in number of cases increases steadily until the number vaccinated reaches the number of people remaining in the at risk group.
-At this point there are no more people to be vaccinated but $25\%$ of those people that were vaccinated are still susceptible.
-The curves level off at this point.
+In both departments, the percent decrease in the number of cases increases steadily until the number vaccinated reaches the number of people remaining in the at-risk group.
+At this point, there are no more people to be vaccinated, but $30\%$ of those people that were susceptible and vaccinated are still susceptible.

-The curve increases almost as a straight line (almost, because the vaccination takes place over a finite period of time rather than instantaneously), indicating that the potential benefit to each person remains constant.
-The optimal amount to have vaccinated at 80 weeks would have been one and a half times what was done in Artibonite and nine fold greater in Ouest.
-However, the costs of vaccinating every person at risk is certainly not a linear function and a cost-benefit analysis would be necessary to determine if, and at what point the money and efforts would be better expended in other control measures.
+The curve increases almost as a straight line (almost, because the vaccination takes place over a finite period of time rather than instantaneously), indicating a constant elasticity of coverage (at 158 weeks, they were 0.048 in Artibonite and 0.092 in Ouest; see Figures \ref{Fig11} and \ref{Fig12} respectively.) and that the potential benefit to each person remains constant (herd effects were minimal).
+The optimal amount to have vaccinated at 80 weeks would have been three times what was done in Artibonite and ten-fold greater in Ouest.
+However, the costs of vaccinating every person at risk (including those that are or were asymptomatic) is certainly not a linear function, and a cost-benefit analysis would be necessary to determine if, and at what point, the money and efforts would be better expended in other control measures.

-\subsubsection{Changing the timing of vaccination.}
+\subsubsection{Changing the Timing of Vaccination}

-To investigate the best timing of vaccination we ran two scenarios: the first, vaccination near the number to optimize vaccination at 80 weeks; and the second, vaccination near the numbers actually vaccinated.